Nubescope/react-native-facebook-account-kit/.github/ISSUE_TEMPLATE.md

 - [ ] You're using the latest release of this module: https://github.com/underscopeio/react-native-facebook-account-kit/releases

-- [ ] You've searched through existing issues: https://github.com/underscopeio/react-native-facebook-account-kit/issues
-      And the issue is not already reported.
+- [ ] You've searched through existing issues: https://github.com/underscopeio/react-native-facebook-account-kit/issues and the issue is not already reported.

 - [ ] You have filled out the template below, or provided an equivalent amount of detail.